My-Key/CompactTabGroup/README.md

 Put `CompactTabGroup` folder into Unity project

-## Examble
+## Example

-It will produce the same result as in preview gif
+It will produce the same result as in the preview gif

 ```cs
 [HorizontalGroup("Hor", 0.2f, LabelWidth = 50)]